Rye, East Sussex: Economy

 The great attractiveness of the town has kept it on the tourist trail, especially its "perfect cobbled lanes, like Mermaid Street, which must be one of Britain's most photographed".
 A 2020 report praised the medieval streets "often wonky houses and it is easy to get lost in the town's history".
 Camber Sands beach, "with its moody sand dunes and long sandy beach", is nearby.
 The town and its surrounding areas were branded "1066 country" because of the historic aspects.
 Few statistics are published for Rye as a town, but an estimated one million visits were made in 2016.

 Since the Second World War, the town has become a centre for ceramics.
 The COVID-19 pandemic negatively affected many East Sussex businesses in 2020–2021.
 East Sussex Council estimated in September 2020 that "more than £45 million" was expected to be "injected into the county’s economy to aid recovery from the impact of Covid-19".

 Apart from its tourist base, Rye continues to operate as a port.
 At Rye Harbour, the Rastrums Wharf (which was renovated in the 1980s) has the capacity to take large ships up to 80 m on a high tide.

 Considerable investment has been made in facilities for both the fishing fleet berthed at Rye and the commercial wharves at Rye Harbour.
-Rye fishing boats are code-lettered RX (from "R"ye, Susse"x"; this registration is also used by the Hastings fishing fleet) and land fish daily.
+Rye fishing boats are code-lettered RX (from "Rye, Sussex"; this registration is also used by the Hastings fishing fleet) and land fish daily.
 Some of the catch is sold at the quayside, though most is sold through the great regional market in Boulogne.

 Rye also is an important yachting base, offering the only safe haven for many miles in either direction along this section of Channel coast.
 Yachts may currently moor either at Rye Harbour or at the Strand Quay at the edge of the town.
 Numerous plans have been proposed for a modern yacht marina to be built at Rye, but each has foundered on economic or planning grounds.